samyosm/samyos/cms/oss/article/open-source-benefits.md

 ---
+core:
   title: Top 5 Benefits of Open Source Programming
-description: "Discover the Power of Open Source: Unveiling its Benefits - From enhanced security and transparency to cost-effective solutions and boundless customization, open source software revolutionizes the tech world.
-Explore the advantages that have captivated long-time developers and coding enthusiasts."
+  description: 'Discover the Power of Open Source: Unveiling its Benefits - From enhanced security and transparency to cost-effective solutions and boundless customization, open source software revolutionizes the tech world.
+Explore the advantages that have captivated long-time developers and coding enthusiasts.'
   datePublished: 2023-10-07
   dateModified: 2023-10-07
 ---

 # Top 5 Benefits of Open Source Programming